My Feet Are Blue. Is It My Veins?

 1. Heart Problems

 If your heart isn't pumping effectively, your blood circulation may slow down.
-This can result in reduced oxygen delivery to your extremities.
+This can lead to reduced oxygen delivery to your extremities.
 Conditions such as heart failure or other cardiac issues can lead to a lack of oxygen-rich blood in your feet, making them appear blue.
 Your body extracts more oxygen from the blood when circulation slows, causing the blood to appear darker and giving your skin a blue or purple tint.

 2. Lung Issues